Creations’ Results

 Most people intuitively think on the level of simple cause-and-effect.
 However, with enough experience and understanding, people can often make a relatively accurate prediction of deeper truths.

-By observing and exploring, through repeated exposure and rumination, various memories of cause-and-effect, someone can often develop an imagination that is accurate enough to reliably predict large-scale effects of smaller actions.
+By observing and exploring, through repeated exposure and rumination, various memories of cause-and-effect, someone can frequently develop an imagination that is accurate enough to reliably predict large-scale effects of smaller actions.

 However, there are multiple reasons it’s generally wiser to be skeptical of anyone who claims to predict the future beyond basic reasoning: